scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 recommendation computation by interfacing with the distributed computation library MrJob written in Python currently developed by Yelp [MrJob]_.
-What sets Crab apart from many other recommender systems toolboxes, is that it provides interactive interfaces to build, deploy and evaluate customized recommender algorithms written in Python running on several platforms such as Linux, BSD, Mac OS and Windows.
+What sets Crab apart from many other recommender systems toolboxes, is that it provides interactive interfaces to build, deploy and evaluate customized recommender algorithms written in Python running on several platforms such as Linux, BSD, MacOS and Windows.

 The outline of this paper is as follows.
 We first discuss the Crab's main features by explaining the architecture of the framework.
 Next, we provide our current approach for representing the data in our system and current challenges.
 Then, we also presents